 Conclusion

-The threat of data loss is ever present and the consequences of losing data continue to grow.
-The average cost of a data breach in the United States is $9.44 million, and one minute of network downtime costs, on average, $5,600.
-Then, ransomware attacks increased by 92.7% between 2020 and 2021.
+The threat of data loss is ever present, and the consequences of losing data continue to grow.
+The average data breach cost in the United States is $9.44 million, and one minute of network downtime costs, on average.

-Robust data loss prevention begins by establishing replication protocols and arranging for storage and maintenance of backups.
+Robust data loss prevention begins by establishing replication protocols and arranging for backup storage and maintenance.
 Further protection requires advanced, reliable data security software.
 The best protection comes from products that include automation, such as automatic incident response and activity blocking.
 Advanced data protection solutions, too, use behavioral analytics to detect and score anomalous behaviors that could lead to data loss.